My priorities

 Picture of Wainuiomata river and beach with Tony Stallinger's bike in the foreground

-My views on some issues
+My views on other hot topics

 Petone parking.
 I voted against the introduction of paid parking in Petone.
 I'm open to considering it in the future, but not at a time when cost of living concerns are high, retailers are suffering, and further Jackson Street disruption is planned for pipe replacements.
 Our City deserves vibrant retail centres.
 I will push for a review of parking charges in Petone, and the CBD, given the negative impacts some of our shops are experiencing.